WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 **Click**

-When the environment is a desktop with a mouse, use *click* for most targets such as buttons, links, list items, and radio buttons.
+When the environment is presumably a desktop with a mouse, use *click* for most targets such as buttons, links, list items, and radio buttons.

 **Examples**

 [warning] **Not recommended:** Click on **Save**. [/warning]
 [tip] **Recommended:** Click **Save**. [/tip]

+Hyphenate *left-click*, *right-click*, and *double-click*.

+When a click or tap action reveals a collapsed list, use the phrase *click to expand* or *expand*.

+It's acceptable to write *click in* when referring to a region that needs focus (for example, *click in the window*), but not when referring to a control or a link.

 **Select**
 **Select and hold**